FusionAuth/fusionauth-site/site/_posts/2020-04-27-sharing-custom-oauth-claims-with-a-asp-netcore-app.md

 Of course, this isn't much use.

-In a real world application you'd do more than display these claims.
+In a real-world application you'd do more than display these claims.
 You might customize a user's display based on their favorite color.
 A user's role could gate functionality or information.

 ## Conclusion

 This post is the end of our journey integrating FusionAuth and ASP.NET Core.
-Offloading your user management concerns to a identity management solution such as FusionAuth frees you to focus on the features and business logic of your application.
+Offloading your user management concerns to an identity management solution such as FusionAuth frees you to focus on the features and business logic of your application.